University of Redlands: Mascot

 The Bulldogs are represented by a live bulldog mascot, a tradition dating back to 1918.
 The bulldogs name began not with a dog, but with a football game; in 1917, after Redlands embarrassed a rival school 20–0, the opposing coach was quoted as saying, "The U of R football team might well be called the bulldogs of the conference for the fight they put into the game."

+Rivalries

+In the 21st century the Bulldogs Football team has held an ongoing series with George Fox University, historically being the opening game for their respective seasons sense 2015.
+This Rivalry is currently unnamed.

 Community service

-The university's Community Service Learning program, which is now more than 25 years old, provides students the opportunity to extend their learning beyond the classroom in activities from mentoring local youths to building houses in Mexico.
+The university's Community Service Learning program, which is now 35 years old, provides students the opportunity to extend their learning beyond the classroom in activities from mentoring local youth to building houses in Mexico.
 Each year, University of Redlands students complete more than 120,000 hours of service.
 These efforts have been recognized by the President's Higher Education Community Service Honor Role.

 Campus housing

 The university, whose Redlands campus has been consistently honored by Arbor Day Foundation as a Tree Campus USA School, offers its undergraduate students guaranteed housing during their four years of study and, for the most part, undergraduate students are required live on campus.
 Exceptions include students who are over the age of 23, living with a parent, or married; sometimes exemptions are also granted to upperclass students with a GPA of 3.0 or higher.